dhruvraj-singh-shekhawat/FacePhising/README.md

 These are files to create a Facebook Phising site to get Victim's Gmail and Password.

-**How to**
+**How to use**

 1: Get Free Hosting from any free hosting site (I prefer 000webhost).

 2: Get FB Phishing Page by downloading in a same folder (for easy access) or copying the code files Index.html, login.php and roboto.ttf (Be cautious with the file type).

-4: Upload Files on free hosting site
+3: Upload Files on free hosting site

-5: Link Database.
+4: Link Database.

-6: When someone Login Via Your Website You Can See The Victims At Hacked.txt (Auto Generated)
+5: When someone Login Via Your Website You Can See The Victims At Hacked.txt (Auto Generated)

 **Social Media**